 Interrupt the interviewer.
 Even if you know exactly what they’re going to say and you already have your answer ready, don’t talk over the interviewer.
 Listening is a key part of successful interviewing, so listen, pause and then construct your answer.

 Make a bad first impression.
-Making a good first impression is critical, as interviewers will often make up their mind on a candidate within the first 5-10 seconds, for better or worse.
+Making a good first impression is critical, as interviewers will often make up their minds about a candidate within the first 5-10 seconds, for better or worse.
 Prepare yourself for this by having positive language, giving a firm handshake and maintaining strong eye contact.

 Be late.
 Map out the route to the interview location so you know how you're getting there and how long it will take.
 Plan for traffic and give yourself enough time to be there 10 minutes early.